mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 *[tape skip]*

-**Question:** *[unintelligible]*
+**Question:** *[Unintelligible.]*

-**Katagiri:** Well, because we have enjoyed our small mind for many years.
-So we have got used to enjoying it for many, many years; not only your own life, [but] from the beginningless past, we have done so always.
+**Katagiri:** Well, because we have enjoyed our little small mind for many years.
+So we have got used [to] enjoying with it for many, many years.
+Not only your own life, [but] from the beginningless past, we have done so always.
 That’s why it’s pretty hard to see the big mind immediately.

 It really depends on the individual.
-Maybe someone really can see big mind after practicing three years, or five years, maybe ten years.
+Maybe someone [really] can see big mind after practicing three years, or five years, maybe ten years.
 Maybe so.
 It doesn’t matter.

 That’s why it’s pretty hard.
 But the important point is, when we practice, we have to practice zazen not as the being involved in the many things in the dualistic world.
-Analyzing, synthesizing: “I like this,” “I don’t like this,” “I feel good,” “I don’t feel good,” “That’s why I want do this,” “I don’t want to do this”...
+Analyzing, synthesizing; “I like this,” “I don’t like this,” “I feel good,” “I don’t feel good,” “That’s why I want do this,” “I don’t want to do this”...
 This is very *messy*. *[He laughs.]* No matter how long you practice zazen, you cannot find big mind [that way].
 Anyway, that is *that*; it’s not necessary to destroy or hate or like [those thoughts].
 [Leave them] alone.
-All you have to do is, just right zazen, if you want to do zazen.
+All you have to do is, just *right* zazen, if you want to do zazen.

 #### 1:27:50